-The GIS come to application in cases where the available space is very limited or the substations require complex connections.
-The single bays and busbars can be arranged very tight, because they are on earth potential.
+The GIS is applied in cases where the available space is very limited or the substations require complex connections.
+The single bays and busbars can be arranged very tightly because they are on earth potential.
 The GIS can be connected to overhead lines by bushings and to cables by special cable connectors.

-The indoor GIS are mostly maintenance free components that have higher reliability comparing to AIS.
+The indoor GIS are mostly maintenance-free components that have higher reliability compared to air-insulated substations (AIS).
 Nevertheless, the total availability of GIS is comparable to AIS because of significantly longer (many weeks) repair times after a failure.

-Recently on the market the GIS with non SF6 gas appeared.
-The major advantage of non SF6 gases is their very small or non-existing global worming potential.
-Thereby two different applications need to be considered:
+The GIS with non SF6 gas appeared recently on the market.
+The major advantage of non-SF6 gases is their very small or non-existing global warming potential.
+Therefore, two different applications need to be considered:

 - non-SF6 gas is used for insulation only (up to 420 kV)

 - non-SF6 gas is used for insulation and arc quenching (up to 170 kV)

 TRL depends on the insulation gas used

 HV: TRL 6 (insulation purpose and switchgear)